Judge Eternal, Throned In Splendor

 Representative Text

-1 Judge Eternal, throned in splendor,
+1 Judge eternal, throned in splendour,

 Lord of lords and King of kings,

-with your living fire of judgment
+with thy living fire of judgment

-purge this land of bitter things;
+purge this realm of bitter things:

 solace all its wide dominion

-with the healing of your wings.
+with the healing of thy wings.

 2 Still the weary folk are pining

-for the hour that brings release,
+for the hour that brings release:

-and the city’s crowded clangor
+and the city's crowded clangour

-cries aloud for sin to cease,
+cries aloud for sin to cease;

 and the homesteads and the woodlands